dtaht/blog-cerowrt/content/post/flaws_in_flent.md

 overshoot - causing excessive latency on your line that can be hard to clear out. (you can see the codel overshoot (multiple short 50ms latency spikes) if you squint - or are running a voip call or other isochronous stream).
-Still, we need to tune this better in the long run.
+(Still, we need to tune this cake better in the long run)

 Web browsers start tons of flows.
 I've lost hope people will stop using IW10.
 Network behaviors like this
 [hurt your internet experience](https://danluu.com/web-bloat/).
 Cake stomps on stuff in slow start early, and *hard*.
-TCP theorists are going to hate me for that, but folk in the 3rd world, (like, America) will love it.
+TCP theorists hell bent on achieving maximum throughput for one flow are going to hate us for that, but folk in the 3rd world, (like, America) will love it.

 There's a new error in the world that has cropped up.
 In testing sonic fiber, using [their tests](FIXME), users happily report gbit throughput - but